-Prepare your garden in spring so that it flourishes in the summerPosted on April 15th, 2016
+Preparing your garden for the summerPosted on April 15th, 2016

 In Britain, there’s usually a 2-week period where the sun is out for longer than a few minutes and the temperature rises above 12 degrees.
 This is a period we call summer.
 During this period such activities as BBQ’ing, cutting the grass and generally living in your garden seem like essential life choices.

 But before said fortnight of burnt burgers, it’s beneficial to get your garden prepared.
 The ideal preparation for this is during spring: the nights are getting longer, it’s (slightly) warmer and some of your favourite garden plants are staring to liven up.

 Below we outline how to turn your garden into a flourishing masterpiece come the summer

 Firstly, you need to have a vision in your own mind of how you want your garden to look.
 This is a great way to spend an early spring weekend when the weather is still in winter-mode.
 Once you’ve decided on how you want your garden to look, order yourself some summer-flowering bulbs that will add a splash of colour when summer finally arrives.

 The carnage that winter brings in your garden is visible for all to see: brown leaves, shrivelled plants and the odd weed will probably be a familiar site when you look out to your borders and lawns!
 Get some old clothes on, venture outside and clear as much of the debris as possible!
 This is a great activity to get the kids involved in as well, as they can gather leaves whilst you go along and top dress the garden beds.

 Our next step to your garden make over is not particularly glamourous — cleaning and fixing!
 Check your flower beds to see if any of the borders are bowing at all and if they are, replace them.
 You’ll also want to scrub your greenhouse if you’ve got one, as well as all of your gardening tools.
 Oh and power wash the BBQ because we all know it needs doing!